brindille/brindille-static/README.md

 ## Configurations

 ### Routes
 You need to define all the routes of your app in  `data/routes.yaml`.
 This will be used both by client, local server and build tool.
-Default page will be the first entry from thie file.
+Default page will be the first entry from the list.
+The id of a route will be used to identity it and to create the class name of this routes (pascalcase).
+The path will be used by client and server routers and uses the [same route format than Express](http://expressjs.com/en/guide/routing.html).

 ```yaml
 - id: 'home'